-Sports grants for clubs are one of the key areas of funding to target, whether that’s for an infrastructure project like a clubhouse build or kit for new teams.
+Sport England funding for clubs is one of the key areas of funding to target, whether that’s for an infrastructure project like a clubhouse build or starting new junior teams.

-Here, we’ll look at some of the options available from Sport England funding to other sports grants to try for.
+Here, we’ll look at some of the options available from Sport England funding as well as other sports club grants to try for.

 Be sure you can tick all the requirements and hit whatever deadlines are part of the process.
 We’ve written a blog post with advice and some common funders.